Samuelcy/aws-typescript-practice/README.md

 # Sample AWS practice

 Welcome to my AWS & Typescript practice repository!
-This repository contains all the AWS & Typescript code I practiced from the comprehensive course on [AWS & Typescript Masterclass - CDK, Serverless, React
+This repository contains all the code I practiced from the comprehensive course on [AWS & Typescript Masterclass - CDK, Serverless, React
 ](https://www.udemy.com/course/aws-typescript-cdk-serverless-react) and other sources.

 Certificate no: X

-## Projects
+## Notes / Projects
 * [X](x)

+## Course Overview

+Learn to build and manage serverless projects using AWS and Typescript.
+This course covers:
+- **Infrastructure as Code**: Use AWS CDK for managing CloudFormation stacks.
+- **Serverless Computing**: Build APIs with Lambda, API Gateway, DynamoDB, and S3.
+- **CI/CD Pipelines**: Implement pipelines with AWS CodePipeline.
+- **Advanced CDK Topics**: Explore intermediate features and CDK code testing.
+- **Typescript Programming**: Utilize Typescript for cloud infrastructure, business logic, and web UI development.
+- **User Authentication**: Manage multi-tenant apps with AWS Cognito and Amplify.
+- **Monitoring and IAM**: Use AWS IAM for access control and CloudWatch for monitoring.

 Happy coding!